software-students-fall2022/web-app-exercise-team-18-1/README.md

 As a customer, I want to place orders of food trucks online.

+As a customer, I want to leave a review.

+As a customer, I want to search by highest rated food trucks.

+As a customer, I want to view all trucks currently open

 As a food truck owner, I want to update the items on the menu.

+As a food truck owner, I want to update the prices of items on the menu.

+As a food truck owner, I want to indicate availability.

 ## Task boards